+−=÷× Tour: Background

 On 17 September 2021, Sheeran announced a 27-date European tour.
 As soon as tickets went on-sale, dates were added to several locations across the tour, due to overwhelming demand, bringing the overall number of shows to 64.
 On 15 March 2022, Sheeran announced the Oceania leg of the tour.
 Tickets went on-sale on 23 March 2022.
 On 22 March 2022, Sheeran added three more cities to the Oceania leg of the tour—in Brisbane, Sydney, and Melbourne.
 On 15 June 2022, Sheeran added a further three stops to the Oceania leg, in Wellington, Auckland, and Brisbane.
 On 20 September 2022, the additional Wellington show scheduled for 1 February 2023 was canceled, citing on-going uncertainties affecting a number of different variables with global touring.
 In October 2022, Sheeran announced that the North American leg of the tour would begin in 2023.
 In October 2023, he announced the Asian leg of the tour that would start in early 2024.
 In July 2024, he announced that the tour would end in 2025.
 In December 2024, Sheeran announced a show in Bhutan for early 2025, marking the country's first international concert.

 Sheeran brought his family (wife Cherry, and daughters Lyra and Jupiter) along on tour (though they do not appear with him onstage).
 During early 2023, they all lived together for two months in a rented bungalow in Auckland from which he commuted to the Australian and New Zealand venues.

-The tour was the main shirt sponsor of Ipswich Town F.C. from 2021 to 2025.
+The "+−=÷× Tour" logo was first revealed on 6 May 2021 when Sheeran was announced as the shirt sponsor of Ipswich Town F.C. for their upcoming season in 2021–22 EFL League One, four months before the tour itself was announced.
+Sheeran's sponsorship deal with Ipswich Town lasted until the end of the 2024-25 season.